adityaxavier/storagefancontrol/README.md

 The disk temperature is read through 'smartctl' (part of smartmontools).
-Temperature can also be read through LSI-based HBAs managed by MegaCLI or using 'hdparm -H' (meant only for HGST HDDs which would output only the temperature without the risk of waking the HDDs )
-You must edit the __main__ function to switch between these three options.
+Temperature can also be read through LSI-based HBAs managed by MegaCLI or using 'hdparm -H' (meant only for HGST HDDs which would output only the temperature without the risk of waking the HDDs ) or using 'hddtemp' (meant for all HDDs) You must edit the __main__ function to switch between these three options.

 The script performs a poll every 30 seconds by default.